The Power of Self-Compassion in Overcoming Anxiety

 Place your hand on your heart.

-Whisper: “I am safe,” “I deserve care.”
+Whisper: “I am safe,” and “I deserve care.”

 Tip: Practice daily—even 2–3 minutes builds your compassionate muscle!